The ROCKet Trial

 Given the limited efficacy of and access to treatments for established chronic pain, primary prevention of CPSP is of paramount importance.
 Demonstrated clinical effectiveness would readily translate into widespread change in routine anaesthesia practice worldwide, with enormous benefits to healthcare costs and quality of life.

-Associate Professor Philip Peyton, APPMU University of Melbourne
+Professor Philip Peyton, APPMU University of Melbourne

 Professor Kate Leslie, APPMU University of Melbourne

 Professor David Story, APPMU University of Melbourne

 Doctor Matthew Chan, The Chinese University of Hong Kong

 Associate Professor Lisbeth Evered, APPMU University of Melbourne